National Geographic Islander II

 The Nat Geo Islander II has been purposefully refit to offer the high level of service and education that our partner Lindblad Expeditions is known for.
 The aft Marina with its gear room and swim platform offer ample space for guests to get on and off the ship with ease, multiple times each day.
 Environmental considerations are also apparent with features including reduced outdoor lighting, special paints and a new air conditioning system that recycles water.
 Finally, her stabilizers ensure smooth sailing through open ocean crossings.

 This best-in-class expedition ship offers a wide range of amenities.
 For example, her forward Viewing Platform invites moments to catch the amazing wildlife of the Galapagos.
 Her open bridge encourages travelers to observe the navigation process.
 And two non-guest suites are reserved for invited community members, researchers, educators and storytellers involved with Galapagos.
+Easy access to outdoor deck space is available around the ship, including space for outdoor events such as a BBQ, chocolate and spirits pairing, stretching and meditation.
 Finally, her interior design features artwork created by local artisans to share in Ecuador’s finest.

 Science Hub, Library & Chart Room